Windows Media Capture 9.00

 N/A

-Guides and How to's:
+Guides and How to's

-1 comments, Showing 1 to 1 comments
+1 reviews, Showing 1 to 1 reviews

 The ratings I give this tool are completely subjective and I posted the listing for this tool.
 I'm a web designer needing to capture short sample video clips from a indie-video label client's DVDs and encode them for their web site.
 I've found this tool meets my needs perfectly.
 It's free and unsupported by Microsoft but a chimpanzee could use it.